davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 (CK-5 and CK-7 contain a few measurements of this type as well).
-High and variable rim compositions may be related to fluid infiltration during entrainment and eruption of the xenoliths, but with significant mobilization of cations was limited to grain rims.
-CK-4, which shows high core temperatures and the most significant petrographic evidence of melt interaction, has no high-temperature rim compositions, implying more sustained equilibration with the Crystal Knob melt.
+High and variable rim compositions may be related to fluid infiltration during entrainment and eruption of the xenoliths, but with significant mobilization of cations limited to grain rims.
+CK-4, which shows high core temperatures and the most significant petrographic evidence of melt interaction, lacks high-temperature rim compositions, implying more sustained equilibration with the Crystal Knob melt.